 “I didn't mean to, but the light changed so quickly.”
 Great, now I sound like a dumb blond!

 “I would suggest stopping on yellow when on a bike,” he warned.
 “Cars speed through here, you could've been hurt, or worse yet, killed!”

 “I know, this won’t happen again.”
 June promised with a smile.

 “Wait here,” he said.

 He went back to his squad car and got in.
 Tapping her foot impatiently, she thought I'm so late...
 What else can he want with me?

 The officer came back with a warning ticket.
 “You didn't break any laws, just be more careful next time."

-June limped into the Federated Mutual Insurance building fifteen minutes late.
-She went directly to the elevator and pushed the button for the seventh floor.
-Getting off the elevator she hurried down the hall into the board room.
-Limping inside, everybody turned to look who came in.
-There were some surprised gasps, snickers and downright laughter from some of her fellow colleagues, but she pasted on her brightest smile.
-"Am I too late to give my presentation?"
+She walked directly into elevator, pushed the button for the seventh floor, and paced until the door opened.
+Getting off, she hurried down the hall into the board room, knocked twice on the door, and when she limped inside, everybody turned to look at her.
+Ignoring the surprised gasps, snickers and downright laughter from some of her fellow colleagues, she pasted on her brightest smile and asked.
+"Am I too late to give my presentation, Bob?"

-Oh, oh, all the niceness is gone and these two are back at it again,” Amy shooed everyone back to their offices.
+"Oh, oh, they're at it again!”
+Beth shooed everyone back to their offices.